JJBannister/tinydiffrast/docs/_posts/0001-01-13-wrapping-up.markdown

 # Conclusion
 If you have stuck with us throught this entire course, and especially if you completed all of the coding challenges, then congratulations!
-We hope that you found the course valuable and are very grateful that you took the time to engage with our work.
+We are very grateful that you took the time to engage with our work, and hope that you found the course valuable.